 How Long is Vancouver’s Chinese New Year Parade?

 The Vancouver Chinese New Year Parade is a relatively short parade in distance, by Vancouver standards, but one of the city’s longer ones with respect to time.
-It runs for about 1.3 km and lasts for between two and two and a half hours.
+It runs for about 1.3 kms and lasts for between two and two-and-a-half hours.

-For comparison, the Pride Parade in August runs for about 1.5 hours and stretches approximately 2.4 km from start to finish.
-The Vancouver Halloween Parade in October, meanwhile, lasts for less than an hour and covers close to 2.4 km in distance.
+By comparison, the Pride Parade in August runs for about 1.5 hours and stretches approximately 2.4 kms from start to finish.

 The 1.3-km-long Chinese New Year Parade route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street).
 It then proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then ends at Carrall Street.